-Additionality under TREES uses a performance-based approach in that only emissions achieved below a conservative historical crediting level and removals achieved any year above a historical crediting level will be eligible for crediting.
+Additionality for participants using the TREES Crediting Level and the TREES Removals Crediting Level uses a performance-based approach in that only emissions achieved below a conservative historical crediting level and removals achieved any year above a historical crediting level will be eligible for crediting.
 In this way, additionality will be ensured by issuing only TREES credits that are below historical forest emissions and in excess of historical removals.
 Only reported emission reductions and removals that are verifiably better than the TREES Crediting Level will be eligible for receiving TREES credits.